ajitsingh98/Data-Science-Interview-Questions-Answers/descriptive_statistics.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

 standard deviation quantifies the spread of a distribution by measuring how far the observations are from their mean $\bar{x}$.
-The standard deviation gives the average (or typical distance) between a data point and the mean$\bar{x}$.
+The standard deviation gives the average (or typical distance) between a data point and the mean $\bar{x}$.

 $$

 \sigma = \sqrt{\frac{1}{N} \sum_{i=1}^{N} (x_i - \mu)^2}

 $$

 where: